-Companies and organisations in Sweden can easily recruit the competence required the entire bio field.
-National competence at postgraduate level in the field is strong and adapted to meet society's needs.
+Companies and organisations in Sweden can easily recruit the competence required by the entire bio field in order to accelerate the transition.
+National competence within the field is strong and adapted to meet society's needs.

 Effective instruments and policies